(Photo: Jon Wiley/flickr/cc)

 They confirmed deoxygenated "dead zones"--which leave marine creatures struggling to breathe--caused by climate change already exist in the southern Indian Ocean and parts of the eastern tropical Pacific and Atlantic basins, and determined that more widespread detection of deoxygenation caused by climate change would be possible between 2030 and 2040.

-"Loss of oxygen in the oceans is one of the serious side effects of a warming atmosphere, and a major threat to marine life," said NCAR scientist Matthew Long, lead author of the study.
+"Loss of oxygen in the oceans is one of the serious side effects of a warming atmosphere and a major threat to marine life," said NCAR scientist Matthew Long, lead author of the study.
 "Since oxygen concentrations in the ocean naturally vary depending on variations in winds and temperature at the surface, it's been challenging to attribute any deoxygenation to climate change.
-This new study tells us when we can expect the effect from climate change to overwhelm the natural variability."
+This new study tells us when we can expect the effect of climate change to overwhelm the natural variability."

 Putting the study in context, Popular Science wrote: